Signs that you should seek shoulder treatment include:

 The aim of massage therapy is to first assess the source of the joint restriction, which may include trigger points, adhesions, tendonitis or bursitis.
 Once this is determined, treatment may include decreasing inflammation, reducing muscle spasms, and increasing circulation in order to maintain tissue health and range of motion.
 Massage also eliminates any scar tissue that restricts the joint’s movement.

 Many of our patients have been asking lately, what exactly is Cupping Therapy?
 Cupping is a technique that involves the application of glass or plastic “cups” to the surface of the skin.
 A gentle suction is applied to the cups to create a vacuum which draws the skin, small blood vessels, muscle and connective tissue into the cup.
-At Back to Health Wellness, our Naturopathic Doctor and one of our Registered Massage Therapists use it typically in a “sliding” technique with oil applied to the skin to allow the cup to “glide” up and down the length of a muscle.
+At Back to Health Wellness, our Physiotherapist and one of our Registered Massage Therapists use it typically in a “sliding” technique with oil applied to the skin to allow the cup to “glide” up and down the length of a muscle.
 This functions to relieve muscle tension by stretching and loosening the muscle and connective tissue, while increasing blood flow and draining the lymphatic vessels to bring nutrients and drain wastes from the area.
 This technique has been found to be extremely useful in acute or chronic muscle tension, IT band syndrome, shin splints and Achilles tendonitis, plantar fasciitis, and has been used by our very own Dr. Rodwin with great success.
 Derived from Chinese Medicine, Cupping Therapy is used to “relieve stagnation” and allow for “qi” and blood to flow freely throughout the body’s 12 meridians.
 If you’d like to learn more or try a treatment, talk to our practitioners for more information.

 Interferential Current Therapy (IFC) is a treatment to aid the relief of pain and the promotion of soft tissue healing.
 It produces electrical currents that pass through the affected area of the body which decrease swelling, reduce pain, and decrease muscle spasms.